mfouesneau/dustapprox/docs/index.rst

 Rubio 2012) as well as in M31 (Bianchi et al. 1996, Clayton et al. 2015).

-* :class:`gdr3_dustapprox.extinction` provides a common interface to many commonly used extinction curves.
+* :class:`dustapprox.extinction` provides a common interface to many commonly used extinction curves.

 .. plot::